 Milk Of Magnesia Is An Effective Oil-Absorber

-The active ingredient in Milk Of Magnesia is Magnesium Hydroxide, a substance that has the ability to absorb lipids on the skin.
+I get why so many ladies turn to Milk Of Magnesia to keep their oily skin under control.
+The active ingredient in MOM is Magnesium Hydroxide, a substance that has the ability to absorb lipids on the skin.
 The degreasing action of MOM is also enhanced by another of its components, Sodium Hypochlorite, commonly known as bleach.
-As a result, if you smear Milk Of Magnesia all over your oily skin, you’ll soon see a great reduction in shine.
+So, if you smear Milk Of Magnesia all over your oily skin, it’ll stop shining so much.
+Great, isn’t it?
+Not so fast.

 The Bottom Line

 There are lots of ways to take good care of oily skin and reduce shine, but using Milk Of Magnesia is not one of them.
-While MOM does reduce shine in the short time, it can cause havoc on the skin if used regularly.
-Only when used as a deodorant, its benefits are superior to its side effects.
+While MOM gets rid of oil in the short term, regular use can cause havoc on your skin.
+Only when used as a deodorant, the risk is worth the benefit.

 Do you use MOM on your skin?